Prelude and Chapter 1

 No paltry fortification, Suzail was built to withstand a siege; its high cobblestone walls topped with multiple layers of battlements.

-They reached the walls, Eastgate, they called it, one of three means of entry aside from the docks, where guard posts lined either side, constructed of stone and featuring low, pointed rooftops, as not to provide kindling or safe platforms.
+They reached the walls; Eastgate, they called it, one of three means of entry aside from the docks, where guard posts lined either side, constructed of stone and featuring low, pointed rooftops, as not to provide kindling or safe platforms for invaders.

 Kaileena sighed at her own intimate understanding of Human warfare.
 Guardian, her familiar spirit, had taught her much of Faerûnian history and culture, the better to adapt to it.
 And sadly, much of Faerûnian history was defined by conflict.